Types and Values¶

 The type for any successful value.

-types, including builtin types like Int,
+All class and interface types, including builtin types like Int32,

 are sub-types of this type.